Token Based Authentication in Web API

 Web API Token-Based Authentication

 As you can see, the response is 401 unauthorized.
-But you generate the token for the user whose Role is SuperAdmin, then you can access this resource.
+But you can access this resource if you generate the token for the user whose Role is SuperAdmin.

 Web API Token-Based Authentication

-The first method i.e. ValidateClientAuthentication method is responsible for validating the Client, in this example, we assume that we have only one client so we’ll always return that it is validated successfully.
-But in real-time you may have multiple clients and you need to validate the clients.
-So In the next article, we will discuss how to use the ValidateClientAuthentication method to validate the client.
+The first method, i.e., the ValidateClientAuthentication method, validates the Client.
+In this example, we assume that we have only one client, so we’ll always return that it is validated successfully.
+But in real time, you may have multiple clients, and you need to validate the clients.
+So, in the next article, we will discuss how to use the ValidateClientAuthentication method to validate the client.

-In the next article, I am going to discuss Client Validation Using Basic Authentication in Web API with an example.
-In this article, I try to explain how to implement Token Based Authentication in Web API with an example.
+In the next article, I will discuss Client Validation Using Basic Authentication in Web API with an example.
+I explain how to implement Token Based Authentication in Web API in this article with an example.
 I hope you enjoy this article.

-44 thoughts on “Token Based Authentication in Web API”
+45 thoughts on “Token Based Authentication in ASP.NET Web API”

 This article is great and i am very much happy to recommend this to my friends .
 Such complex thing has been explained in such simple words.
 I wish my best wishes to the team and it has been great learning experience.